MUDDY’S PICK OF THE MONTH

 Check out our half term guide here for more Halloween fun plus lots of other top stuff to do with the kids.

-MOVIES: October’s Best New Releases
+FILM: October’s Best New Releases

 A Star is Born, nationwide from Wed 3 Oct